0atman/noboilerplate/scripts/16-rust-testing.md

 notes:
 (hello reader, the ls output is rendered by the crate exa, and my shell is nushell)

-It can be useful, especially if you are building a framework or library to build some small examples of using your code.
+It can be useful, especially if you are building a framework or library to build some small, working examples of using your code.

 examples that terminate after running, or can be made to terminate after a pause, in the case of UI or server code, can be run as part of your CI pipeline to ensure core functionality works as expected.
 This technique can be a very powerful and fast way to avoid regressions when combined with assertions.